animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > Chapter is in progress

 I had good evidence that what was happening to me in meditation and yogic states wasn't delusion.
 On top of that, I had a rational understanding of how a possible physics-based universe-intelligence like Tao could be involved in those senses.
 I'll refer to those yogic "grace" guidances as "Tao"/"God."
-The I Ching's answers, among other synchronciities, made the plausibility even higher, and given a sufficiently unwanted threat from those forces, the probability would be high enough to terrify me.
+The I Ching's answers, among other synchronicities, made the plausibility even higher, and given a sufficiently unwanted threat from those forces, the probability would be high enough to terrify me.

 Was there a high probability that you would die from Covid?
 Most likely, no. Maybe 2%, depending who you are.
 And yet, the risk was high enough for an entire global lockdown.
 If your mom's life was at threat, would a 2% chance of that threat being realized be enough to get you to... social distance?
 What about, to wear a mask?
 How far would you go with a 2% chance of your mom's life being at threat?